Precision Multi-Mode Dielectric Characterization of a Crystalline Perovskite Enables Determination of the Temperature-Dependent Phase Transitions: Abstract

 \section{Abstract}

-We have undertaken precision measurements of permittivity of single crystal Strontium Titanate from 294.6 K to 5.6 K by measuring the frequency of multiple microwave transverse electric and magnetic resonant modes.
-Compared with conflicting results reported previously, we unequivocally show that the permittivity has an isotropic value of $316.3\pm2.2$ at room temperature, consistent with its well-known cubic structure.
-The onset of dielectric anisotropy at cryogenic temperatures was determined and shows that the crystal becomes uniaxial anisotropic below 105 K with a tetragonal structure, and biaxial anisotropic below 51K with an orthorhombic structure, when it undergoes several phase transitions.
+Simple perovskite crystals undergo structural phase transitions on cooling to low temperatures, which significantly change the material properties of the crystal.
+In this work we rigorously characterize the temperature evolution of permittivity of a perovskite crystal as it undergoes phase transitions.
+In particular, we have undertaken precision measurements of a single crystal of Strontium Titanate from 294.6 K to 5.6 K, by measuring the frequency of multiple microwave transverse electric and magnetic resonant modes simultaneously.
+The multi-mode microwave measurement technique of resonant frequency used in this work allows high precision determination of any induced anisotropy of the permittivity as the crystal undergoes structural phase transitions.
+Compared with previous results we unequivocally show that the permittivity has an isotropic value of $316.3\pm2.2$ at room temperature, consistent with its well-known cubic structure, and determine the onset of dielectric anisotropy as the crystal is cooled to lower temperatures.
+We show that the crystal exhibits uniaxial anisotropy in the permittivity below 105 K when the structure becomes tetragonal, and exhibits biaxial anisotropy in the permittivity below 51 K when the structure becomes orthorhombic.